lighthx/Gomi/README.md

 ## TODO

 - [ ] Add a management page for matched URLs; currently, deleting/editing matched URLs is not supported.
-- [ ] Hide the app icon in the dock; currently, it is always shown in the dock due to winit.
 - [ ] Improve the ugly UI

 ## Contributing